mamisaki/RTPSpy/README.md

 ## Example GUI applications
 We provide a boilerplate graphical user interface (GUI) application integrating operations with RTPSpy.
-A sample application external to RTPSpy for neurofeedback presentation is also presented.
-This application uses PsychoPy (Peirce, 2008) for neurofeedback presentation and demonstrates how the RTPSpy communicates with an external application using a library module (RTP_SERV).
+We aslo present a sample external application for neurofeedback.
+This application uses PsychoPy (Peirce, 2008) for neurofeedback presentation and demonstrates how the RTPSpy communicates with an external application using the library module (RTP_SERV).

 The GUI application is presented as just one example of library usage.
 However, a user may develop a custom neurofeedback application with minimum modification on the example script.